DATA-606-SUMMER-2023/Thomas_Data606/docs/draft_proposal_2.md

 3. Does weather condition impact more crashes?

 # Outcome:
-The goal of this project is to predict
+The goal of this project is to predict the types and serverity of crashes in the state of Maryland using ML.
+Prediction will help audiences understand the nature of accidents that occurred through various types of accidents.